 Methods in Economics.
 Subsequently, I completed an MSc in Population and Development and

 an MSc in Social Research Methods at LSE.
-I am also part of the Population Group at LSE.

 My main reserach interests are in applying demographic and statistical modelling to study fertility

 change and reproductive health in low- and middle-income countries.
 I am particularly interested in